 How she started boxing

 There were no physical fights, though.
-Alesia always had a fascination for boxing on television, but she didn’t do anything about it until she heard about a non-competitive gym managed by a former pro boxer.
+Alesia always had a fascination for boxing on television and she keenly followed Regina Halmich.
+She didn’t do anything about it until she heard about a non-competitive gym managed by a former pro boxer.
 Her natural interest made her show up on a late afternoon after class when she was 16.
-She wanted to try it for herself, but the thought of competition never brushed her mind.
+The thought of competition never brushed her mind.

-Alesia signed up and gave it a spin.
+Alesia signed up.
 She loved the rituals, gear, and codes of the noble art.
 The Bavarian became a gym rat and she was happy with her school and training routine.
 That’s until she felt that she had enough talent to upgrade to a more competitive gym, where coaching would be more demanding and where sparring would prove to be a bigger test.